April 26, 2019

 And a certification module to promote market-ready talent for the FinTech industry

-PwC implemented UDAY using Sunbird’s technology platform (an open-source contribution by EkStep Foundation).
-The platform’s BFSI industry partners include ICICI Bank, the National Payments Corporation of India (NPCI), FlexiLoans, Kotak Mahindra Bank, and APAC Financial Services Private Limited, who have helped in creating the content.
+PwC implemented Uday using Sunbird’s technology platform (an open-source contribution by EkStep Foundation).
+The platform’s BFSI industry partners include ICICI Bank, the National Payments Corporation of India (NPCI), FlexiLoans, Kotak Mahindra Bank, and APAC Finance Ltd., who have helped in creating the content.
 The focus of the initial pilot of the education platform is on fresh graduates in engineering and management institutes.
 The platform has already partnered with multiple educational institutes across Maharashtra, including SP Jain School of Global Management, National Institute of Bank Management, Rizvi Institute of Management Studies & Research, IIIT Nagpur, Veermata Jijabai Technological Institute, and more.